planttheidea/nage/README.md

 });
 ```

-**NOTE**: This function must return a non-`null` object.
+**NOTE**: This function must return an object of some kind.
 This can be a standard POJO, array, Map, Set, etc., but it cannot be a primitive or `null`.

 #### initialSize